jjdechavez/phone-store/README.md

-This project was about phone store with static data.
+This project was about phone store with static api.
 Where user can buy phones using Paypal

 ## Tools / Dependencies used:
 1. React